lua-cookbook/lua-cookbook/src/book/en_US/01-types.md

         return math.ceil(x) == x
     end

-0 does not fail a condition, unlike C or Python.
+0 does not evaluate as false, unlike C or Python.

 ### Strings